raxoft/form_input/README.md

 Checkboxes can be used in two ways.
-You can either use them as individual on/off checkboxes, or use them as an alternative to multiselect.
+You can either use them as individual on/off checkboxes, or use them as an alternative to multi-select.
-Their rendering follows this - we use the on/off approach for scalar parameters, and the multiselect one for array parameters:
+Their rendering follows this - we use the on/off approach for scalar parameters, and the multi-select one for array parameters:

 ``` slim
 - when :checkbox